QLAC: Qualified Longevity Annuity Contract

 QLAC Background: Why do they Exist?

-One of biggest issues you face when making a plan is to ensure that you don’t run out of money too soon.
+One of the biggest issues you face when making a plan is to ensure that you don’t run out of money too soon.
 In fact, that is the single most cited retirement fear.

 Deferred Income Annuity